ioulaki/MaxieKeyboard/README.md

 For academic publications related to the use of MaxieKeyboard please visit our website http://mobiquitous.strath.ac.uk and http://www.komninos.info

+This software is provided under the Apache License 2.0 as is and without any warranty of any kind.
+Please note that it is intended for research purposes only.
+If you use our software in your project, please cite our work as follows:

+Komninos, A., Nicol E., & Dunlop M. D. (2015).
+Designed with Older Adults to Support Better Error Correction in SmartPhone Text Entry: The MaxieKeyboard.
+Adjunct proc. of the 17th International Conference on Human-Computer Interaction with Mobile Devices and Services.
+Copenhagen, Denmark, ACM.
+DOI:10.1145/2786567.2793703

 Credits and Thanks:

 MaxieKeyboard was developed with the use of the OpenAdapTxt engine http://openadaptxt.sourceforge.net/